miso-lims/miso-lims/docs/user_manual/type_data.md

 Note: This item only applies if your site uses [detailed sample mode](../site_configuration/#detailed-sample-mode).

 Tissue origins describe what part of the donor or organism the sample was taken from.
 For human donors, options may include 'Brain,' 'Lung,' and 'Pancreas.'
+The alias is a short code that may be used for generating sample aliases depending on the naming scheme (e.g. "Lv").
+The description is the full origin name (e.g. "Liver").

 MISO administrators can add, edit, and delete tissue origins using the standard interface.
 A tissue origin can only be deleted if the option has not been used by any existing samples.